duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

 To run this script, be sure to modify your paths to Maude and IPSG in that file properly.

 #### 5. `gen-proof.sh`
-Script to replicate our proofs with IPSG.
+Script to replicate our proofs in this case with IPSG.

 If you want to replicate our formal proofs, first modify your paths to Maude and IPSG in the script properly.
 Then, simply run the script and wait for a couple of minutes.